 You only get married once, or so they say, and when you do, you should Seychelles celebrate.
-There is probably no better and more beautiful place than the romantic "JA ICH WILL" in paradise.
+There is probably no better and more beautiful place than the romantic "YES I DO" in paradise.

 A civil wedding ceremony or the Wedding in the Seychelles requires little preparation and is easily recognised in the European Union.
 It is therefore an attractive option for bridal couples who would rather invest their wedding budget in travel than in a large family celebration.

 There's no reason why you can't organise the wedding yourself.
 The formalities are handled in advance by contacting the registry office Civil Status Office ...is recording.